cncf/tag-network/README.md

 - CNCF Security SIG - works on the more general area of cloud-native security including authentication, authorization, encryption, accounting, auditing and related topics.
 Each of these topics are directly applicable and often implemented as network services.
 We defer as much as possible to this group to deal with general security-related issues, and liaise closely with them on how to deal with network-specific security as these are a continual area of concern.
 - CNCF App Delivery SIG - will be focussed on the development, deployment, operation and testing of cloud-native applications.
 We collaborate with this SIG where this pertains to Networking and Traffic, particularly around application deployment, debugging, and monitoring.
 - CNCF Storage SIG - primarily with respect to service discovery as cloud native name services as related etcd.
-- Workload Profile Definition and Measurement Project - this project aims to define an industry standard definition for workload profiles and a standard set of measures and metrics that represent those profiles with the goal of developing an open source standard benchmarking to validate these.
-The CNCF Network SIG will engage as and when a network-related specification or set of benchmarks is presented.
+- [Service Mesh Performance](https://smi-spec.io) - this project defines an industry standard definition for capturing service mesh performance profiles and a standard set of measures and metrics that represent those profiles with the goal of developing an open source standard index to understand these.
 - Service Mesh Interface (SMI) - is a standard interface for service meshes on Kubernetes.
 - Multi-Vendor Service Mesh Interoperation - specifies a set of API standards for enabling service mesh federation.

-# Responsibilities &amp; Deliverables
+# Responsibilities and Deliverables

 Clarify and further concepts of cloud native networking, traffic management and common design patterns and best practices of these network services.
 Explore definition and practicality of new cloud native networking technologies focused on serving distributed applications.